Pain Care and Wellness Coaching

 We now know that the more people understand the science of pain and the role of the brain and nervous system in pain, the more they can understand that pain is about protection, not damage, which in turn, leads them to have less pain.

-This Pain Education series is offered in 8 sessions.
+This Pain Education series is offered in 8 sessions, that cover the topics outlined in the image below.

 It will run for 8 weeks and each session is 90 mins long.